severian5it/BoardgameNerd/README.md

 - Name of the Designer.
 - Game Family.

-if the user is not logged-on, he will get redirected to the log-in pages, clicking on Add.
+<ins>if the user is not logged-on, he will get redirected to the log-in pages, clicking on Add.</ins>

 ### Search Page

 This is accessible via the *home page*, or the *nav bar*.
 All the game returned will be shown with a responsive grid of cards, and details for each of them will be accessible clicking on them.

-a message will be shown for user in case the search bears no results, or the user is coming from the navbar.
+A message will be shown for user in case the search bears no results, or the user is coming from the navbar.
 Behind the scene the `Search flask API`, will run two API calls, this because the original *BGG search API* doesn't return anything else beside the game id and its description: the second call will enrich the ids with thumbnail to show up in the cards.
+The **search** API provided by [BoardGameGeek](https://www.boardgamegeek.com/) presented many corner cases that have been managed at **back-end** side.

 ### Collection Page

 This page will be accessible only if user is logged in from dropdown list; it will be similar to the search results page, but only game belonging to a collection will be shown, with the same grid of responsive cards.
-The only add-on will be a remove button on each card to quickly remove them from collection.
+The only add-on will be a remove button on each card to quickly remove them from collection, and edit button that will allow navigation to the **Collection Detail Page**

 #### Collection Detail Page